Meet Jen

 -

 Sessions are typically 50 minutes.
-For couples or family work, we may occasionally schedule longer sessions depending on your needs.
+For couples and families, longer sessions are available when needed.

 -

-I offer both in-person therapy in Santa Monica and virtual sessions for clients anywhere in California.
+Both.
+In-person in Santa Monica, and virtual for clients anywhere in California.

 -